Info on power adapter plugs for India & how to avoid frying your electronics!

-After traveling to India 7 times over the past 7 years I’ve learned the hard way how to deal with your electronics and power adapters in India.
+After traveling to India 7 times over the past 7 years (that’s me pictured) I’ve learned the hard way how to deal with your electronics and power adapters in India.

 Here’s the thing: